ic4rta/ic4rta/README.md

 - 👋 Hi, I’m Omar
 - 👀 I’m interested in cybersecurity
-- 🌱 I’m currently learning Bash, Python and C
+- 🌱 I’m currently learning Bash, Python, C and Perl

 <!---
 oXmars/oXmars is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.